 I am adding entries in the Blog when I can.
 Short stories of memories, events, or just observations throughout my life.
 Browse through and comment if you like.
 I welcome any information you might be able to add to the stories.

-Family Crest designed by my father and forged in the
+Family Crest designed by my father in the late 1940s.

 It embellished our family’s front door until the property